PostgREST/postgrest/admin.rst

 server-proxy-url
   Overrides the base URL used within the OpenAPI self-documentation hosted at the API root path. jwt-secret
   The secret used to decode JWT tokens clients provide for authentication.
 If this parameter is not specified then PostgREST refuses authentication requests.
-Choosing a value for this parameter beginning with the at sign such as `@filename` loads the secret out of an external file which is useful for non-UTF-8 binary secrets. max-rows
+Choosing a value for this parameter beginning with the at sign such as :code:`@filename` loads the secret out of an external file which is useful for non-UTF-8 binary secrets. max-rows
   A hard limit to the number of rows PostgREST will fetch from a view, table, or stored procedure.
 Limits payload size for accidental or malicious requests. pre-request